staples-sparx/StaplesLabs.github.io/index.md

 # Location

-Our offices are located in San Mateo (CA) and Seattle (WA).

-Our main office is
+Our main office is located at:

 **2 W 5th Ave, 3rd Floor, San Mateo, CA 94402.**